AzizBenAli/Chatbot-with-additional-Knowledge-and-Data-Exploration-features/README.md

 Description: Interacting with the AI Assistant using uploaded PDFs for queries.

 ### Technologies Used
--The large language model used is Ultra-2 from AI21 Studio, which powers the conversational capabilities.
+Ultra-2 Language Model from AI21 Studio: It powers the conversational capabilities and drives the AI's intelligence.
+Mixtral 8×7B: Utilized to answer queries based on CSV and PDF files, enhancing data interaction capabilities.
--Hugging Face Transformers and embeddings played a pivotal role in executing various NLP tasks, contributing to the AI Assistant's intelligence.
+Hugging Face Transformers and Embeddings: Crucial components for various NLP tasks, contributing to the AI's intelligence and understanding.
--Python was employed for the backend logic, leveraging its versatility and extensive libraries.
+Python: Employed for backend logic due to its versatility, extensive libraries, and robust functionality.
--Streamlit was utilized for creating the user-friendly interface, ensuring an interactive and seamless experience.
+Streamlit: Utilized to create the user-friendly interface, ensuring an interactive and seamless user experience.
--Langchain was utilized for developing prompts and agents, enhancing the AI Assistant's functionality.
+Langchain: Used for developing prompts and agents, enriching the AI Assistant's functionality and adaptability.

 ### Contributions
 Contributions to enhance features or add new capabilities are welcome!
 Fork the repository, make your changes, and submit a pull request.